 Hi!
-My name is Monica Luhar and I’m a freelance writer, journalist, and aspiring teacher based in Los Angeles, California.
+My name is Monica Luhar and I’m a freelance writer, journalist, and aspiring pre-school teacher based in Los Angeles, California.

-Over the years, I’ve covered stories on sexual health education and consent on college campuses to profiles of acid attack and human trafficking survivors.
-I’ve spoken with a tactical self-defense instructor who dedicated his life to empowering women, ensuring that a tragedy like the one he experienced would never be repeated.
-I talked to survivors of the Cambodian genocide and a researcher who put together an oral archive history project, making sure the voices of Khmer women would not be erased as the elders began to age out of the population
+For NBC Latino, I interviewed a tactical self-defense instructor who has dedicated his life to empowering women, ensuring that a tragedy like the one he experienced would never be repeated.
+I have also interviewed survivors of the Cambodian genocide and a CSULB researcher who put together an oral archive history project, making sure the voices of Khmer women would not be erased as the elders began to age out of the population

 My bylines have appeared in several hyperlocal and national news outlets: VICE.com’s Tonic, NBC Latino, NBC Asian America, NBC Out, Yahoo!
 News, Huffington Post Los Angeles, KPCC, KCET, Time Inc’s Hellogiggles, New America Media, India-West, LA Beez, OC Weekly, the Aerogram, AOL’s Patch.com, San Diego Free Press, Louisiana Weekly, DISFunkshion Magazine.
 Before I became a freelance journalist, I previously served as assistant digital producer and site and social media editor for two seasons of KCET’s award-winning newsmagazine show, “SoCal Connected,” and also worked as a general assignment reporter at India-West newspaper in Northern California.